Nagillimi/Skiing-Logging/README.md

 ### Validation

 Not much data crosses over between devices, however we can integrate the 3dof acceleration from the tile and compare it to the a50 & f6p velocities and possibly distance.
 Note that distance from the other devices is 3d and includes innacuracies in gps position and altitude (baro or mapped).
+Plus, many many other polynomials are neglected with this integration into velocity, friction, lift & drag, angular acceleration, etc. See the research-topics notebook for more.

-- [ ] internal integration method to calculate tile velocity (& distance maybe)
+- [x] internal integration method to calculate tile velocity (& distance maybe)

 ### SensorTile Algorithms